-3.1 The Chairman of the Company, Mr. Chuang Wen Fu, exercises full executive responsibilities over business directions and major operational decisions of the Group.
+- 3.1 The Chairman of the Company, Mr. Chuang Wen Fu, exercises full executive responsibilities over the management and major operational decisions of the Group.
 He is responsible for the overall stewardship of the Group while the day-to-day operations are run by the executive directors and top management of the Group.
-The Board is of the view that the current practice is in the best interest of the Group.
+As part of the Group's succession planning, the Board had appointed Mr. Gu Cheng Hua as the Group Chief Executive Officer with effect from 1 April 2016, while Mr. Chuang Wen Fu will remain as the Group Executive Chairman. - 3.2 All major Group decisions were discussed and approved by the Executive Committee before they are presented to the Board for deliberations and approval.
+The current system has ensured that no power is concentrated in any one individual. - 3.3 The responsibilities of the Chairman include the following: - leading the Board to ensure its effectiveness in all aspects of its role, and setting its agenda; - ensuring that the directors receive accurate, timely and clear information; - ensuring effective communication with shareholders; - encouraging constructive relations amongst the Board members and between the Board and management;

-- 3.2 All major Group decisions were discussed and approved by the Executive Committee before they are presented to the Board for deliberations and approval.
-The current system has ensured that no power is concentrated in any one individual. - 3.3 The responsibilities of Chairman include the following: - leading the Board to ensure its effectiveness in all aspects of its role, and setting its agenda; - ensuring that the directors receive accurate, timely and clear information; - ensuring effective communication with shareholders; - encouraging constructive relations amongst the Board members and between the Board and management; - encouraging constructive relations between executive directors and non- executive directors; and - promoting high standards of corporate governance. - 3.4 The Board has appointed Mr. Chua Keng Hiang to act as the lead independent director.
+- encouraging constructive relations between executive directors and non- executive directors; and - promoting high standards of corporate governance. - 3.4 The Board has appointed Mr. Chua Keng Hiang to act as the lead independent director.
 Mr. Chua is also Chairman of the AC, and a member of NC and RC.
 Shareholders who wish to raise issues or concerns may contact him directly when contact with the Chairman, the CEO or the Chief Financial Officer ("CFO") through the normal channels has failed to provide satisfactory resolution, or when such contact is inappropriate. - 3.5 Please refer to the "Corporate Information" section of the annual report for the composition of the Company's Board of Directors, and Board Committees.